bradyrippon/makeTable/README.md

 # Examples
-Please note that the examples below were generated using the _journal_ style within **ODS rtf** file exporting.
+Please note that the examples below were generated using the _journal_ style within **ods rtf** file exporting.
 You should use whichever style template you'd like to design your table.

 ### SASHELP.baseball
 ```r